xavierchia/xavierchia.github.io/_posts/2023-07-21-start-with-hard.md

 categories: entrepreneurship, inner-game
 ---

 Before you start, write down all the necessary puzzle pieces and rank them from hardest to easiest.
-Then start with the hardest one.

 If you're unsure how to rank certain parts, replace "hardest" with "scariest" or "most uncomfortable".
+Then start with the hardest, scariest, most uncomfortable one.

+Unless you figure out a way to do the hard stuff, the easy stuff won't matter anyway.

+And doing the hard stuff later will not make it any easier.
+In fact, it will be harder because you've already spent your energy and initial motivation on the easy stuff.

 You've decided to launch a new business?